zhangchuheng123/openvla-oft/LIBERO.md

   --pretrained_checkpoint moojink/openvla-7b-oft-finetuned-libero-10 \
   --task_suite_name libero_10
 ```

+To evaluate the policy trained on all four task suites together, simply swap out the `--pretrained_checkpoint` in the commands above with `moojink/openvla-7b-oft-finetuned-libero-spatial-object-goal-10`.

 Notes:
 * The evaluation script will run 500 trials by default (10 tasks x 50 episodes each).
 You can modify the number of